Lew Hoad: Amateur career: 1950–1957

-Hoad lost to Dick Savitt in four sets in round one of the New South Wales State championships in November.
+Hoad lost to Dick Savitt in four sets in the first round of the New South Wales State championships in November.
 In his match report, Adrian Quist said, "Hoad played well, and held a lead of 4-2 in the third set after winning the second.
 At present he makes too many errors.
 He will have to learn good control from the ground before his game will reach great heights."
-Hoad reached the semi finals of County of Cumberland championships in Sydney in December, losing to Bill Sidwell.
-"It was apparent from the start of play that Sidwell did not intend to take the youngster lightly.
-He served with pressure and followed the majority of his returns to the net.
-The first set was very evenly contested.
-Had Hoad not fallen into easy errors he may well have won the opening set.
-The experience of Sidwell, however, prevailed during the important exchanges", said Adrian Quist.
+Hoad reached the semi-finals of the County of Cumberland championships in Sydney in December, losing to Bill Sidwell.